Is There an Age Limit on Kratom?

 It’s legal to buy kratom at any age in Alaska.
-There are stores that restrict people below the age of 18 from buying it, though.
+Some stores restrict people below the age of 18 from buying it, though.

 Arizona passed the Kratom Consumer Protection Act in 2019.
 Kratom can be legally purchased by those 18 and over.